Clovis First: Early dominance

-Later Challenges
+Later challenges

-The theory was challenged in the 2000s by the secure dating of archaeological sites in the Americas to before 13,000 years ago.
+The hypothesis was challenged in the 2000s by the secure dating of archaeological sites in the Americas to before 13,000 years ago.

 Recent radiocarbon dating of Clovis sites has yielded ages of between 13,000 and 12,600 BP, somewhat later than dates derived from older techniques.
 The re-evaluation of earlier radiocarbon dates led to the conclusion that no fewer than 11 of the 22 Clovis sites with radiocarbon dates are "problematic" and should be disregarded, including the type site in Clovis, New Mexico.
 Numerical dating of Clovis sites has allowed comparison of Clovis dates with dates of other archaeological sites throughout the Americas, and of the opening of the ice-free corridor.
 Both lead to significant challenges to the Clovis First theory.
 The Monte Verde site of Southern Chile has been dated at 14,800 BP.
 The Paisley Cave site in eastern Oregon yielded a 14,500 BP, on a coprolite with human DNA and radiocarbon dates of 13,200 and 12,900 BP on horizons containing western stemmed points.
 Artifact horizons with non-Clovis lithic assemblages and pre-Clovis ages occur in eastern North America, although the maximum ages tend to be poorly constrained.

 Recent studies have suggested that the ice-free corridor opened later (around 13,800 ± 500 years ago) than the earliest widely accepted archaeological sites in the Americas, suggesting that it could not have been used as the route for the earliest peoples to migrate south.

 An alternative to the Beringia route is proposed by the "stepping stones" hypothesis.
 The frequent submergence of islands along the Bering Transitory Archipelago would have forced the inhabitants of these island to continue traveling across the archipelago until they reached the mainland.